 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

-- Very bad side effects have happened when this drug has spread from where it is being used.
-These signs can happen within hours up to weeks after the shot.
-Swallowing and breathing problems can cause death.
-The risk is greatest in children with current muscle problems.
-Call your doctor right away if you have blurred eyesight, change in voice, drooping eyelids, or loss of strength or weakness all over the body.
-Call your doctor right away if you are not able to control your bladder, are seeing double, or have trouble breathing, speaking, or swallowing.
+- Severe effects of this drug may affect parts of the body away from where it was injected.
+Signs can happen hours to weeks after the injection.
+Swallowing and breathing problems can be deadly.
+The risk is greatest in children with certain muscle problems (spasticity) but can happen in all people.
+Call your doctor right away if you have blurred eyesight or see double, change in voice, drooping eyelids, or loss of strength or weakness all over the body.
+Call your doctor right away if you are not able to control your bladder or have trouble breathing, speaking, or swallowing.

 - It is used to lower the number of lines and wrinkles of the face.